Skip to main content

 Extranuclear Inheritance

 Extranuclear inheritance refers to the transmission of genetic material that occurs outside the nucleus, primarily through organelles like mitochondria and chloroplasts.
-This type of inheritance is typically maternal, meaning that offspring inherit these organelles and their associated genes from the mother.
-Understanding this concept is essential for analyzing how traits can be influenced by maternal genotypes and how they differ from Mendelian inheritance patterns.
+This type of inheritance is typically maternal, meaning that offspring inherit these organelles and their associated genetic information exclusively from the mother, which can significantly influence traits and phenotypes in the progeny.

 Recommended video: